 "Why is it that when a black man shaves his head he looks like a super hero, but when a white man does it he looks like a serial killer?"In a show that deals with the police, military, or some other armed force of peacekeeping, there's a very good chance that The Leader of the outfit—or at least the one everybody respects—will be a bald black man.
 Apparently, there is something about being both bald and black which makes a leader popular enough to be appointed, and that something doesn't work when you only have one of the two.
 It might be that the image invokes strong masculinity, a no-nonsense "get it done" attitude that lends itself well to the setting.
 This can also apply to leaders of other sorts of groups as well, as long as those groups are "good."
 Possibly a form of a Token Minority, if he's the only person of color present.
+The writers might be hoping to avoid the usual problems of tokenism by making the one black character someone in a position of authority and respect who's essential to the plot every week, but the biggest drawback is that he still isn't the lead; it's not his story being told and there's no guarantee that he will grow and evolve as a character over the course of the series.
+Of course there are exceptions, with Star Trek: Deep Space Nine standing out by making the Bald Black Leader Guy also the lead role.
 See also Bald of Awesome.
 His significantly less bald Distaff Counterpart is the Black Boss Lady.
 May overlap with Scary Black Man if he's also intimidating.
-Please make sure the character is actually bald when you post him.
+Before adding examples, please make sure the character is actually bald when you post him.
 The buzz cut is quite popular among black men and is not the same thing as having no hair at all, and thus Barack Obama (for example) would not count unless he were to shave his head at some point in his term.
 There's a lot of space between "bald" and "afro".

 open/close all folders